Skip to main content

 Recommended Actions section with priority and action buttons

-RECOMMENDED ACTIONS section shows 3 prioritized remediation steps.
+RECOMMENDED ACTIONS ** section shows RECOMMENDED ACTIONS** prioritized remediation steps.

 Action Card Structure